-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on December 19, 2022.
-On December 19, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On December 19, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (Contact Privacy Inc., Customer 7151571251) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on December 21, 2022, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amendment to the Complaint on December 22, 2022.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on January 2, 2023.
+On January 3, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On January 4, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (Domains By Proxy, LLC) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on January 5, 2023. providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on January 5, 2023.

-The Center verified that the Complaint together with the amendment to the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on January 4, 2023.
-In accordance with the Rules, paragraph 5, the due date for Response was January 24, 2023.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on January 9, 2023.
+In accordance with the Rules, paragraph 5, the due date for Response was January 29, 2023.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent's default on January 25, 2023.
+Accordingly, the Center notified the Respondent's default on January 30, 2023.

-The Center appointed Adam Taylor as the sole panelist in this matter on January 30, 2023.
+The Center appointed Adam Taylor as the sole panelist in this matter on February 3, 2023.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.